YoshuaNava/yoshuanava.github.io/_posts/2015-04-04-BBBlack RevA Ubuntu 1404 and SSH.markdown

 <b>2.</b> Connect to your Beaglebone Black through SSH and type the following command:
 {% highlight bash %}
-sudo nano /etc/resolv.conf
+sudo nano /etc/network/interfaces
 {% endhighlight %}
-Then, add this line to make the Beaglebone Black starts use the Google DNS: nameserver 8.8.8.8
+Then, below "gateway 192.168.7.1" add this line to make the Beaglebone Black start using the Google DNS:
+{% highlight bash %}
+dns-nameservers 8.8.8.8
+{% endhighlight %}

 <b>3.</b> Test your access to the internet by typing "ping www.google.com" in a terminal.
 If everything went alright, you should get something like
 "64 bytes from 201-248-78-241.dyn.dsl.cantv.net (201.248.78.241): icmp_seq=1 ttl=58 time=10.8 ms